Briqz23/Briqz23/README.md

 # Hey there!
 I'm Daniel Briquez👋
+This is my personal account, but I also have a work account where I'm more active
 ##

 - 🧑‍💻 I'm a Technical Solutions Consultant at Google